Mr. Wallace joined LaSalle’s staff in 2004 and was appointed executive director in February 2018 by LaSalle’s Board of Trustees.

 He earned a master’s degree in Social Work from the State University of New York at Albany, and a bachelor’s degree in Psychology from the University of Binghamton.
 He is licensed by the State of New York as a clinical social worker with psychotherapy privileges.

-The first licensed clinician to serve as LaSalle’s executive director, Mr. Wallace is the second lay person among twenty-two Christian Brothers to hold the leadership position since the agency opened in 1864.
-Bill Wolff, AFSC was the first lay executive director of LaSalle School.
+The first licensed clinician to serve as LaSalle’s executive director, Mr. Wallace is the 24th executive to serve in this position following 22 Christian Brothers and immediately succeeding Bill Wolff, AFSC, the agency’s first lay executive director.